yufengwudcs/PIRN/README.md

 Note: Files can be downloaded using "Save Link/Target As..."
 After downloading the softwares, you may need to change file access permissions (e.g. chmod u+x pirn).
 Source code is available upon request .

 Current version: v.
 2.0.1.
 I provide both executables on Linux and Mac.
 If you want to build from source code, please check out the distributed source code.

-# PIRNs
-2/19/2014: A related program called PIRNs is now published.
-It is related to PIRN but often works faster for larger number of trees.
-PIRNs is a program for reconstructing the most parsimonious phylogenetic networks that contain a set of given phylogenetic trees.
-Its goal is similar to the program PIRN.
-PIRNs is written in Java by Sajad Mirzaei.
-PIRNs java executable: to run it, first download to your own machine.
-To run it, type: java -jar pirns.jar <input gene trees>.
-The gene tree file should contain only gene tree file in the Newick format.
-It is the same data format as PIRN.
-The output network is stored in a file called output.gml.
-It is in the GML format.
-See the PIRN's readme for advice on how to view it.

 # Build from source code
 First, download the source code and de-compress into a proper directory.